-Try These 7 Face Yoga Exercises for a Toned Jawline
+Try these 7 face yoga exercises for a toned jawline

 While ageing can’t be controlled, preventive measures can certainly be taken to stay fit.
 And to make the jawline look better, it is imperative to incorporate face yoga exercises and massages in your daily fitness routine.
 Also, maintaining a healthy lifestyle and diet for the perfect balance.
 Besides, toning the jawline, strengthening neck muscles is also important to improve blood circulation in the face.

-Here are some facial yoga exercises for the neck and jaw area
+Here are some facial yoga exercises to try for the neck and jaw area

 Fish face exercise